vpaeder/pymcp2221/README.md

     python -m unittest

 # API
-I may format docs in a neat way at some point.
-In the meantime you can rely on python docstrings, which are rather complete already.
+You can find docs in the [docs](docs) folder (generated from python docstrings).
+Alternatively, you can rely on python docstrings

-Two ways to do that:
-1) from the command line, use pydoc:
+1) either from the command line, use pydoc:
     ```bash
     pydoc mcp2221
     ```
-2) from within python:
+2) or from within python:
     ```python
     import mcp2221; help(mcp2221)
     ```